'Every relation with being is simultaneously a taking and a being taken, the hold is held' Maurice Merleau-Ponty

 Born and raised in Stockton on Tees, County Durham, Derek studied architecture at Kingston College of Art and University College London.
 Active in the student movement and the family squatting and co-operative housing movements in the 1970s, he became a registered architect and member of the Royal Institute of British Architects in 1982 and completed an MSc in the History of Modern Architecture in 1985.

-Derek has worked in social architecture and housing with different communities across London on housing and public realm projects in inner-city neighbourhoods, developing award-winning community housing and health initiatives and bridging different disciplines working with local authorities, housing associations, NGOs, and tenant and residents' groups .
+Derek has worked on social architecture, housing and public realm projects with different communities in inner-city neighbourhoods across London.
+He has developed award-winning community housing and urban design initiatives, bridging different disciplines and working with local authorities, housing associations, NGOs, and tenant and residents' and community groups .
 Appointed as a CABE Space enabler, he contributed to sector-wide design working groups, competition panels, and publications, featuring in the 2003 RIBA Journal edition ‘the people who really make architecture happen’.

 Derek trained in person-centred counselling at the Institute of Education and in existential-phenomenological psychotherapy at the Philadelphia Association and Regent’s College.
 He accredited with the UK Council for Psychotherapy in 2012 and, in addition to working in private practice, has worked in a number of NHS funded psychotherapy and community counselling settings, including with local Mind services in the London boroughs.
 He has published essays on psychotherapy, phenomenology and the arts in the journals Existential Analysis, Hermeneutic Circular, and online Interalia Magazine.